Data Modeling - Time for a Change

 Graph Data Modeling is for You, if You …

-- are working in analytics, big data and/or data science and must prepare data for business
+- work in analytics, big data and/or data science and must visualize data structures

 How to explore the business context and map the meaning and the structure.